uvarc/rc-learning/content/courses/python-introduction/jupyter.md

 ### Exporting to Other Formats

 If you have installed Anaconda on your local computer, other export options are available to you.
 PDF, HTML, and Markdown are popular formats.
-These are not all available for Rivanna Open OnDemand users due to the need for certain translation software, but exporting can be done from the command line.
+These are not all available for Open OnDemand users due to the need for certain translation software, but exporting can be done from the command line.
 See the [documentation](https://www.rc.virginia.edu/userinfo/howtos/rivanna/convert-jupyter-pdf/) for more information.

 ## Plotting in JupyterLab